feathersjs-ecosystem/feathers-sequelize/README.md

 ### Querying a nested column

 To query based on a column in an associated model, you can use Sequelize's [nested column syntax](https://sequelize.org/master/manual/eager-loading.html#complex-where-clauses-at-the-top-level) in a query.
-The nested column syntax is considered an operator by Feathers, and so each such usage has to be [whitelisted](#options-whitelist).
+The nested column syntax is considered a `filter` by Feathers, and so each such usage has to be [whitelisted](#whitelist).

 Example:
 ```js